 Because of recent modifications to the legislation, non-Australian citizens and permanent residents can no longer qualify for the capital gains tax exemption on the sale of property in Australia unless one of many exceptions applies.

 The capital gains tax exemption for primary residences can be claimed by foreign residents who previously owned property as of May 9, 2017, up to June 30, 2020.
 After that, the CGT exemption for the primary home no longer applies to the sale of things from that date onward for properties bought after May 9, 2017, except for particular conditions.

 See the revised Capital gains tax for foreign investors for further information if you are affected by this change.
 The administrative procedure will walk you through what steps you need to do.
 For example, suppose you have just sold a property or are planning to sell or otherwise dispose of one in the near future.
 In that case, you may use this calculator to determine what portion of your capital gain is exempt from taxation under the rules governing capital gains (CGT).

 You must have owned the property in your capacity, either solely or jointly with another person, to be eligible for the grant.
 The application takes into account scenarios in which the property is (or was):

 This tool won’t cover your situation if:

-If your situation is listed above, see Capital gains tax – Your home and another real estate to find out how CGT applies to your circumstances.
+If your scenario is described above, go to the section of this guide under “Capital gains tax – Your house and another real estate” to learn how the CGT affects your specific situation.